lxystaruni/TikTalkCoref/README.md

 └── no_celeb/                # Non-celebrity data
     ├── (...split files)
 ```
-The videos are from Douyin (TikTok China).
-Due to copyright restrictions, please contact us at staruni065007@gmail.com for original video downloads if needed.

 ## Data Comparison
 The comparison of TikTalkCoref with other multimodal coreference resolution datasets is shown in the table below.